Jelly-Pudding/fakeplayers/README.md

 - Support for player commands like `/list` and `/msg`

 ## Installation
-1. Download the latest release from the releases page
+1. Download the latest release [here](https://github.com/Jelly-Pudding/fakeplayers/releases)
 2. Place the `.jar` file in your Minecraft server's `plugins` folder
 3. Restart your server
 4. Configure the plugin in the `config.yml` file